 Much management thinking over the generations has gravitated toward one end of the spectrum or another.
-There have been the heavy system and rules camp managers who pride themselves on the results-only method and an “I’m not here to make friends” mindset.
-Then there are others who hold to the other side of the coin, the people/relationship side.
+There have been those in the heavy system and rules camp, managers who pride themselves on the results-only method and an “I’m not here to make friends” mindset.
+Then there are those who hold to the other side of the coin, the people/relationship side.
 These leaders favor their people and have a general tendency to be soft on standards and build the trust and respect of their people.
 “Business is about relationships,” they say, and cling to treating their people like family.

 As with anything, whether in exercise and diet or in leadership, moderation and balance is always the key to success.
 Too heavy of a drift into one direction or another can breed some significant consequences.

 Take for instance the rules-heavy camp.
 Leaders who emphasize rules over all else fail to attach a value to their people.
 Many times they do not acknowledge earnest effort, but focus on any performance below a certain metric as intolerable.
 When it comes to behavior or HR-related issues, rules-heavy leaders force every instance into a black-and-white box, sometimes erroneously channeling people towards one side of the fence or another, thus alienating those individuals by not “seeking first to understand” the entire situation.

 Don’t get me wrong – rules and standards are necessary (by nature that is the side I gravitate towards).
 Standards generate consistency, goals and metrics to work towards, and a means to differentiate your organization from the competition in your execution of your brand.
 But being too heavy-handed on rules results in this proverbial parenting saying: